justinmk/notes/delicious.md

 ================================================================================
 Every 7.8μs your computer’s memory has a hiccup https://blog.cloudflare.com/every-7-8us-your-computers-memory-has-a-hiccup/
-tags: dram hardware engineering performance computer telemetry measurement intrumentation statistics
+tags: dram hardware engineering performance computer telemetry measurement instrumentation statistics
     Problem:    the data turns out to be very noisy.
 It's very hard to see if there is a noticeable delay related to the refresh cycles
     Solution:   Since we want to find a fixed-interval event, we can feed the data into the FFT (fast fourier transform) algorithm, which deciphers the underlying frequencies